 For Intro to Anthropology 2021 after reading about Economies we read chapter 12, “How do anthropologists study political relations?”
-(369-399) and also watch the 52-minute ethnographic film Ongka’s Big Moka.
-We’ll be using this film to tie together different sections of the course.
-So while you are watching, think about:
+(369-399) and also watched the 52-minute ethnographic film Ongka’s Big Moka.
+We used this film to tie together different sections of the course:

 - Economics: What is the Moka system?